Skip to content Skip to footer

 Yes!
 Out of state applicants who have successfully completed a Basic Law Enforcement Academy and probationary period are encouraged to apply.

-A lateral officer is an applicant who has successfully completed a Basic Law Enforcement Academy (BLEEA) and is a fully commissioned peace officer.
+A lateral candidate is an applicant who has successfully completed a Basic Law Enforcement Academy (BLEEA) and is a fully commissioned peace officer.
 This does not include any military or reserve training program or any federal training program not otherwise approved by the Criminal Justice Training Commission (CJTC).
 Click here for more information.

 Please note that the Washington State Patrol uses and teaches CJTC’s curriculum at our academy.
 Lateral trooper applicants are not required to go to CJTC’s facility to complete the equivalency academy.